ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 This is a fast non-cryptographic hash function.
 It uses the CityHash algorithm for string parameters and implementation-specific fast non-cryptographic hash function for parameters with other data types.
 The function uses the CityHash combinator to get the final results.

+Note that Google CityHash has changed the algorithm after it have been added it into ClickHouse.
+Now results of Google CityHash and ClickHouse cityHash64 are different.
+ClickHouse cityHash64 results are consistent with CityHash 1.0.2.
+Currently [farmhash64](#farmhash64) is consistent with Google CityHash.

 **Arguments**

 The function takes a variable number of input parameters.
 Arguments can be any of the [supported data types](/docs/en/sql-reference/data-types/index.md).
 For some data types calculated value of hash function may be the same for the same values even if types of arguments differ (integers of different size, named and unnamed `Tuple` with the same data, `Map` and the corresponding `Array(Tuple(key, value))` type with the same data).